Who Is Gabrielle Davida Gay?

 One of Gabrielle’s key methodologies to positively impact the Youth and Education, is social media.
 She has an enormous online presence of over 110,000+ followers across social media.
 To date, Gabrielle reaches over 121,000+ Barbadians weekly, and over 630,000+ individuals globally (Caribbean, America, UK, Canada etc) making her a powerful asset of positive influence for any organization or brand she partners with.
 She has expertly consulted, created content for, and worked with global entities such as the WTO, Fintech Islands, United Nations, UNDP AIS Forum, Disney, JORD Watches, Robert Half, ThreadTank, Fox TV, United Nations, the World Trade Organisation, U-Report, Colgate Palmolive and more!
 Gabrielle has also been featured in multiple local and global magazines, 30 Under 30 Lists and more.

 Gabrielle is truly the embodiment of an Education Revolutionary and Youth Philanthropist in Education.
 She possessesover 18 years of proven track records of innovation and success in Education.
 While challenges no doubt are a part of this incredible heart-filled journey: she will always keep fighting and is open to partnerships toward the support for the critical work of The Erline Bradshaw Foundation, particularly in this dire post-COVID19 era.
-She is testament that with God, determination, a strong family and friends support system, and genuine love for Education: a little girl from a small village, in the tiny island of Barbados, CAN change the world through Education and Positivity.
+She is testament that with God, determination, a strong family and friends support system, and genuine love for Education: the youth CAN change the world through Education and Positivity.

 Gabrielle is committed to revolutionizing Education and perpetually influencing society for the better, for years to come!